-In the past- and sadly to some degree still today- self-harm has had a reputation of being an “attention-seeking behavior,” but emerging brain science (like this 2018 study that used brain imaging to study the brains of girls who self-harmed) is now showing that for many teens, self-harm is actually an early warning sign of physical changes occurring in the brain.
+In the past- and sadly to some degree still today- self-harm has had a reputation of being an “attention-seeking behavior.”
+However, emerging brain science (like this 2018 study that used brain imaging to study the brains of girls who self-harmed) is now showing that for many teens, self-harm is actually an early warning sign of physical changes occurring in the brain.
 Kids and teens who self-harm DO need attention and support to access early interventions to help them recover and thrive.
 Thankfully, teenage brains are resilient, and many can recover completely with early intervention, attention, and care.

 I wanted to create this handout for teachers, parents, peers, and anyone in a relationship with someone who is self-harming.
 This post is written with teens as the focus, but self-harm can and does occur throughout the lifespan are requires supportive, empathic care at all life stages.

 1. Don’t Panic

 Stay calm.
 Don’t shame.
 Be kind.

-You might say something like “You aren’t in trouble, but I’m really concerned.
-I want to talk with you about this, but I need a moment to process.”
-This can delay the conversation until you are in a space where you can actually engage and sets an example for self care in tough situations.
+You might say something like, “You aren’t in trouble, but I’m really concerned.
+I want to talk with you about this, but I need a moment to process it.”
+This can delay the conversation until you are in a space where you can actually engage and sets an example for self-care in tough situations.

 2. Assess Urgency

 Whether you have discovered someone harming themselves or if someone disclosed their self-harm to you, offering care is the first concern.

 Is an ER visit warranted?
 If not, is first-aid needed?
 Even if the wounds are very superficial, offering care in the form of first-aid is a tangible act of kindness.
-The process of cleaning and bandaging someone’s self-harm wounds is powerful gesture.
+The process of cleaning and bandaging someone’s self-harm wounds is a powerful gesture.
 It says louder than words, “I’m here.
 I care.
 I’m not turning away from you.”
 That care can show the teen that they deserve care and that you are available to give it – two factors that might reduce self-harm episodes in the future.